Choose another writer in this calendar:

 working underground.
 Stahl and Reed continued correspondence until his

 death.
-While in Finland, Reed stayed at the house of Ivar Lassky
+While in Finland, Reed stayed at the house of Ivar Lassy

-marxist orientalist and folklorist, who was shot during Stalin's Great
+broad-minded marxist, orientalist, and folklorist, who was shot during

 Purge.
-When the future film director Joseph Losey met him in Moscow in
+When the future film director Joseph Losey, who studied

 Reed had visited Finland briefly in 1917 and 1918, but when he